Department of Energy.

 Notice of open meeting.

 This notice announces an open meeting of the Federal Energy Management Advisory Committee (FEMAC).
-The Federal Advisory Committee Act (Public Law 92-463, 86 Stat.
+The Federal Advisory Committee Act (Pub.
+L. 92-463, 86 Stat.
 770) requires that these meetings be announced in the Federal Register to allow for public participation.
-This notice announces the sixth meeting of FEMAC, an advisory committee authorized under Executive Order 13123—“Greening the Government through Efficient Energy Management.”
+This notice announces the eighth meeting of FEMAC, an advisory committee established under Executive Order 13123—Greening the Government through Efficient Energy Management.”

 FOR FURTHER INFORMATION CONTACT:

-Rick Klimkos, Acting Designated Federal Start Printed Page 3889Officer for the Committee, Office of Federal Energy Management Programs, U.S. Department of Energy, 1000 Independence Avenue, SW, Washington, DC 20585; (202) 586-8287.End Further Info End Preamble Start Supplemental Information
+Rick Klimkos, Designated Federal Officer, Office of Federal Energy Management Programs, U.S. Department of Energy, 1000 Independence Avenue, SW., Washington, DC 20585; (202) 586-8287.End Further Info End Preamble Start Supplemental Information

-Purpose of meeting: To provide advice and guidance on a range of issues critical to meeting mandated Federal energy management goals.
+Purpose of the Meeting: To provide advice and guidance on a range of issues critical to meeting mandated Federal energy management goals.

 Tentative Agenda: Agenda will include discussions on the following topics: